Who signs a young adult power of attorney form?

 How old does my child have to be to sign?

-When does a young adult POA start?
+When does a young adult power of attorney start?
 Does it come to an end on its own?

 Once it’s in place, can I change it?